AdobeDocs/analytics.en/help/admin/user-management2/c-user-management/permissions-changes.md

 >[!NOTE]
 >
 >A *`migrated user`* and *`Experience Cloud user`* refer to users who have accepted an email invitation to join the Experience Cloud.
-If the email invitation is not accepted, users are still Analytics users and cannot be managed in the Enterprise Dashboard.
+If the email invitation is not accepted, users are still Analytics users and cannot be managed in the Admin Console.
 (The exception is if the migration is using [enterprise or federated IDs](https://helpx.adobe.com/enterprise/using/set-up-identity.html).
 In this case, the user is migrated when the administrator migrates users on a user-by-user basis.)

 <table id="table_B68FD00FC5D24823A86BB69558C0327C">
  <thead>